ResearchComputing/Documentation/docs/access/blanca.md

 Slurm on Blanca uses “Quality of Service”, or QoS, to classify jobs for scheduling.
 A QoS in this case is analogous to a "queue" in other scheduling systems.
 Each partner group has its own high-priority QoS called `blanca-<group identifier>` and can also use the condo-wide low-priority QoS, which is called `preemptable`.

-If you are a new Blanca user, ask your PI or Point of Contact person to request access for you to your group’s high-priority QoS; requests should be made via email to rc-help@colorado.edu.
-You are only allowed to use a high-priority QoS if you have specifically been added as a member of it, and you can only use the low-priority preemptable QoS if you are also a member of a high-priority QoS.
+If you are a new Blanca user, ask your PI or Point of Contact person to request access for you to your group’s high-priority QoS; requests should be made via email to <rc-help@colorado.edu>.
+You are only allowed to use a high-priority QoS if you have been added as a member of it, and you can only use the low-priority preemptable QoS if you are also a member of a high-priority QoS.
 Your PI may also be able to point you to group-specific documentation regarding Blanca.

 ### Node-QoS-Features